 > Replenish with Coconut Water (~13g of sugar per cup)

-I’ve tried all sorts of coconut waters recently and while getting the stuff out of a young coconut yourself can be satisfying and fun, they can be hard to carry around and store in bulk.
-There are a number of different brands on the market, so give the unflavoured variety a try – my pick of the bunch, Kokomo.
-I discovered it through Sarah Wilson’s blog.
-It’s a relative newcomer to the drinks market, but unlike so many sports drinks and vitamin waters that can be as much as 40 per cent sugar, coconut water is an all natural, single source drink that is not only relatively low in sugar compared to regular sports drinks, but it’s a great source of natural potassium which helps our body reach optimum hydration and recover after excercise.
+I’ve tried all sorts of coconut waters recently and while getting the stuff out of a young coconut yourself can be satisfying and fun, they can be hard to store in bulk.
+There are a number of different coconut water brands on the market, so give the unflavoured variety a try – I like Kokomo and Nudie best.
+It’s a relative newcomer to the drinks market, but unlike so many sports drinks and vitamin waters that can be as much as 40 per cent sugar, coconut water is an all natural, single source drink that is not only relatively low in sugar compared to regular sports drinks, but it’s a great source of natural potassium which helps our body reach optimum hydration and recover after exercise.